How to write a business plan for a lighting equipment manufacturer?

 - A healthy level of net profitability

-This will of course depend on the stage of your business: numbers for a startup will look different than for an established manufacturer of lighting equipment.
+This will of course depend on the stage of your business: numbers for a startup will look different than for an established lighting equipment manufacturer.

-The forecasted balance sheet of your manufacturer of lighting equipment
+The forecasted balance sheet of your lighting equipment manufacturer

-The projected balance sheet of your manufacturer of lighting equipment will enable the reader of your business plan to assess the overall financial health of your business.
+The projected balance sheet of your lighting equipment manufacturer will enable the reader of your business plan to assess the overall financial health of your business.

 It shows three elements: assets, liabilities and equity: